Aggregate functions perform an analysis and/or calculation on source data (multiple rows) and return an aggregate value based on that data.

 AVERAGE(A2:A9, A20:A22)

-Returns the average of numeric values of items in the given cell range or data array that meet the given condition.
+Returns the average of numeric values in the given cell range or data array that meet the given condition.
 The condition can either be a single value if you just want to compare against that value, or an expression with an operator and value, within quotes (e.g. ">10").

 The data parameter is the range of which you want to calculate the average value of items that meet the condition.
 If you want to calculate the average of a range other than data, you can optionally provide the range parameter.
 You can omit range if it is the same as the data range.